unixsysdev/VexDB/internal/search/PHASE_11_TESTING_SUMMARY.md

 ## Overview

-Phase 11 of the VEXDB project has been successfully completed with comprehensive testing infrastructure for the search service.
+Phase 11 of the VXDB project has been successfully completed with comprehensive testing infrastructure for the search service.
 This phase focused on creating robust unit tests, integration tests, performance benchmarks, and test utilities to ensure code quality, reliability, and performance validation.

 ## Completed Components